mefercs/apis/mongoose.md

     .save()
     .then((doc) => {
-      console.log(doc); //returned document upon a successful save
+      console.log(doc); //returned document upon a successful save done(null, doc);
       // we should wrape this function, to be able to catch it in a function that dictates
       // that it will be an asynchronous call, so we can use the done() function callback
       // and then finish this with that info
     })
     .catch((err) => {
       console.error(err);
-    });
+      done(err); // we use done because we call an asynchronous operation with the app.METHOD });
 });